Pret-a-LLOD/pret-a-llod-blog/blog_generator/inputs/content/posts/why-do-we-need-this-project-when-we-have-tools-from-google-etc.md

 title: Why do we need this project when we have tools from Google etc?
 slug: why-do-we-need-this-project-when-we-have-tools-from-google-etc
 type: post
+summary:  Citizens and businesses of different nationalities often face barriers when using digital tools and services.
+Consumers have restricted access in some cases, and governments and citizens cannot fully benefit from this digital transformation.
+The solution is ...

 Citizens and businesses of different nationalities often face barriers when using digital tools and services.
 Consumers have restricted access